 In my job, I frequently find that I'm called upon to make judgement calls having had to weigh a set of competing claims or arguments.
 This course, I think, will train me in helping me to think more clearly about these types of issues, and will - I hope - enable me to come to more decisive conclusions in this regard and defend them well.
 I'm also inherently interested in the subject matter.
 I enjoy the fact that in Philosophy there are no "easy" answers, and that it deals with fundamental questions which affect everyone.

 What was the best thing about the programme?

 The fact that it balanced intellectual rigour with a teaching-style that was accessible, and the chance to interact with fellow students from a wide variety of backgrounds, who were based in several countries.
 As someone with no prior experience in philosophy, it was good to enrol on a course that was both wide in scope while also remaining cohesive in its aims; it drew on both ancient philosophy and contemporary theories of management, for instance, and I liked the fact that neither was emphasised more than the other.

-What are your plans now that you are graduating?
 Has the programme had an impact on your professional development?